 Default file inputs in HTML provide basic functionality but often lack the flexibility and user-friendliness required for modern web applications.
-In this DevTip, we'll show you how to create a custom file upload UI with JavaScript, enhancing both the appearance and functionality of the standard browser input.
-By building a custom file uploader, you can offer a more engaging experience to your users, including features like multiple file uploads, file previews, and validation.
+In this DevTip, we will build a custom file upload UI with JavaScript that enhances both the appearance and functionality of the standard browser input.
+This solution delivers a more engaging user experience through multiple file uploads, file previews, robust validation including file signature checks, and progress tracking during uploads.

 Introduction to custom file upload UIs

-Creating a custom file upload UI allows you to overcome the limitations of the default input and provide a seamless experience for users.
-You can integrate the file uploader into your application's design, handle multiple file uploads efficiently, and provide immediate feedback through file previews and custom validation messages.
+Creating a custom file upload UI enables you to overcome the limitations of the default file input.
+By integrating a file uploader into your application's design, you can efficiently handle multiple file uploads and provide immediate visual feedback with file previews and tailored validation messages.

 Limitations of default file input elements

-- Lack of support for advanced features like multiple file selection previews or custom validation messages
+• Lack of support for advanced features such as multiple file selection, previews, or custom validation messages.

 Setting up the HTML structure